 However, the Homewood area fell on hard times, and the abundance of good golf in the area didn’t allow Ravisloe to succeed as a private club.
 It was ultimately purchased by veterinarian Claude Gendreau in early 2009.
 Gendreau quickly turned the course into a public access facility and it immediately became one of Chicago’s best public golf courses.

 Before going public, Ravisloe underwent a restoration by local architect David Esler.
 He did a terrific job restoring the bunkering and keeping the course close to its original design.
-Looking at aerials of Ravisloe from 1931 and today, it’s hard to find many differences from Ross’ original design except for a few too many trees!
+Looking at aerials of Ravisloe from 1938 and today, it’s hard to find many differences from Ross’ original design except for a few less bunkers and way too many trees!

 Hole 1 - 395 yards - par 4

 A great opener, the 1st hole at Ravisloe requires a tee-shot down the left side of the fairway.
 It’s wise to hit a ball in the 250-270 yard range in order to avoid the fairway bunker that juts into the right side of the fairway.
 The approach is a difficult one to a long and narrow green complex that has a severe drop off on the right side.

 Hole 2 - 535 yards - par 5